NC weather: Ice seen accumulating on raised surfaces as far south as Wake County

 WATCH LIVE: ABC11 First Alert Radar

+"You can really see the difference one degree makes," Hohmann said.
+"In north Raleigh at 2 p.m., it was 32 with noticeable icing on the trees as I drove toward downtown.
+Once I got a little south of I-540 it was 33 with no ice on the trees, just a few miles away."

+Temperatures will hold steady or drop just a degree or so through the night.
+Therefore, icing on roadways, especially in the Triangle, should not be an issue.

-The Winter Storm Warnings are in effect for counties along Interstate 85 and north.
-This advisory lasts until Friday at 7 a.m., and it means that these areas could see between .25 and .5 inches of ice accumulation.
+The Winter Storm Warnings, however, remain in effect for counties along Interstate 85 and north.
+This advisory lasts until Friday at 7 a.m.

-For context, less than .25 inches of ice can coat tree limbs and power lines, as well as causing some slick spots on raises surfaces.
-With more than .25 inches of ice accumulation, tree limbs begin to sag and break and roads become icy.
-That is when power outages tend to become widespread.

 WATCH: Why do we get freezing rain instead of snow or sleet?